 When the butter is completely soft, I whip these ingredients together, using a stick blender, until completely smooth.

-Our stick blender is a Braun, but is many years old.
+Our stick blender (also called immersion or hand blender) is a Braun, but is many years old.
 If it should die on me, I’ll probably get the one in this link, as it has much better reviews than the Braun on Amazon that is the most similar to mine.
 If you don’t own a stick blender, you might be able to use a regular blender as well, or possibly even a hand mixer.

 After mixing, I simply pour the butter blend into containers and refrigerate.
 I love these Rubbermaid Lunchbox Containers from Amazon for this purpose; they are nicely stackable and look pretty, too.